Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 In most states, insurance companies can use your credit history when setting your premiums.
 Companies create a credit-based insurance score to determine the likelihood that you’ll file a claim.[6]
 Typically, drivers with good credit pay less for car insurance than people with poor credit.

-A few states — California, Hawaii, Maryland, Michigan, and Massachusetts — restrict how insurance companies can use your credit history to set rates.
+A few states — California, Hawaii, Michigan, and Massachusetts — restrict how insurance companies can use your credit history to set rates.

 Check out the table below to learn how average premiums differ by credit history, according to Compare.com data.